CHEVULAHAARVISH/UNR/README.md

 ### Assumptions

 - The project assumes that users have MetaMask or a compatible Ethereum wallet installed on their web browser.
+- The project is running locally in users machine.
 - The exchange rate is set to 3 nUSD tokens for every 1 ETH deposited.
 This value can be modified in the contract.

 ## How to Run the Project